* Two men charged with plot to derail passenger train

 investigations involving Canadians or Canadian residents.

-Police said earlier this year that Canadians took part in an
+Police said earlier this year that Canadians had taken part

-attack by militants on a gas plant in Algeria in January, while
+in an attack by militants on a gas plant in Algeria in January,

-Canadian and Somalia authorities are investigating whether a
+while Canadian and Somalia authorities are investigating whether

 And in 2006, police arrested and charged nearly 20